Minimal hyperbolic polynomials and ranks of homogeneous cones: Consequences for hyperbolicity and homogenous cones

 In particular, we have that $M(\stdCone) = \psdcone{m} \cap M(\Re^k)$.
 Put otherwise, $\stdCone$ is linearly isomorphic to an intersection of a hyperbolicity cone $(\psdcone{m})$ and a subspace.
 If we let $e \in \stdCone$ be such that $M(e) \in \pdcone{m}$, then the composition $q\coloneqq \det \circ M$ corresponds to a hyperbolic polynomial of degree $m$ along $e$ such that $\stdCone = \Lambda_{+}(q,e)$.
 This shows that $d \leq m \leq k = \dim \stdCone$. \end{proof} Unfortunately, there is no straightforward relation between rank and dimension.
 For example, second-order cones of dimension $m+1$ always have rank $2$ (for $m > 0$).
 In particular, for fixed rank, one may construct homogeneous cones of arbitrary large dimensions.

-In view of the discussion so far, we are left with the following open question. \begin{opQ} Is there a polynomial bound on the degrees of minimal polynomials of homogeneous cones in terms of rank?
-Or, more optimistically, does a quadratic bound holds as in the case of homogeneous chordal cones? \end{opQ}
+In view of the discussion so far, during the writing of the first version of this paper we considered the following (then open) question. \begin{opQ} Is there a polynomial bound on the degrees of minimal polynomials of homogeneous cones in terms of rank?
+Or, more optimistically, does a quadratic bound hold as in the case of homogeneous chordal cones? \end{opQ}

+Shortly after we completed the paper, we were informed by Nakashima that the answer is \emph{no} and, in particular, for any integer $r > 0$ it is possible to construct a homogeneous cone of rank $r$ for which its minimal polynomials have degree $2^{r-1}$, see \cite{Na24} for more details.
+This shows that the bound in Proposition~\ref{prop:exp_bound} cannot be improved.

 We now conclude this paper with a few remarks on interior point methods.
 The \emph{barrier parameter} of a closed convex cone $\stdCone$ is the smallest $d$ for which there exists a self-concordant barrier function for $\stdCone$ with parameter $d$, see, for example, \cite{GT98,Gu97}.
 The importance of the barrier parameter is that it can be used to bound the worst-case iteration complexity of interior-point methods.